mugenmelon/mugenmelon.github.io/_posts/1970-01-01-misunderstanding-state-machines.md

 ### To Be or Not To Be?

-Let us begin where it hurts the most: *Do I even need a state machine?*
+Let us begin where it hurts the most: "Do I even *need* a state machine?"

 FSMs - like most programming patterns - are but one tool in your toolbelt.
 We must not confuse every problem for a nail just because what we have is a hammer.
 Sometimes the indirection of an FSM is too much overhead.
 Sometimes you cannot afford to use an FSM just because the set of all possible state-labels and transitions is too small and will never grow larger.